yogpote035/TripNest-Travel-Booking-Platform/README.md

 # TripNest-Travel-Booking-Platform
-a TripUp-inspired travel booking platform clone, but redesigned as your own flagship MERN project.
+TripNest is a full-featured travel web app built using the MERN stack.
+It combines Train, Flight, and Bus Booking System